 The aggregates and industrial sand industries support common-sense solutions that will bolster our supply chain and rail networks, which are currently failing these industries.
 We support the reforms being examined by the Surface Transportation Board (STB) that would increase competition (particularly to smaller, rural, and underserved communities) and transparency to improve rail service.
 We support legislative efforts in Congress to reauthorize the STB, giving the agency the tools needed to level the playing field between shippers and carrier.

 Access to Construction Materials on Federal Lands

-It is crucial for communities located near federal lands to access the key resources necessary for building roads, bridges, schools, hospitals, homes and businesses.
-NSSGA has long opposed efforts to withdraw or impede mining rights on federal lands, where aggregates operations responsibly supply these construction materials.
-Additional legislative or regulatory hurdles including enacting withdrawal proposals would significantly increase the cost of public works projects, resulting from the need to import the stone, sand and gravel required to develop and repair infrastructure and buildings.
-This unnecessarily increases costs and uncertainty as the nation confronts the pandemic and subsequent economic challenges.
+It is crucial for communities located near federal lands to access the resources necessary for building roads, bridges, schools, hospitals, homes, and businesses.
+NSSGA has long opposed efforts to withdraw or impede mining rights on federal lands, where aggregate and industrial sand operations responsibly supply these construction materials.
+Additional legislative or regulatory hurdles, including enacting withdrawal proposals, would significantly increase the cost of public works projects by creating the need to import the stone, sand and gravel required to develop and repair infrastructure and buildings.
+This unnecessarily increases costs and uncertainty, while the nation confronts economic challenges and inflation.